Bing Crosby Sings with Al Jolson, Bob Hope, Dick Haymes and the Andrews Sisters

-Bing Crosby Sings with Al Jolson, Bob Hope, Dick Haymes and the Andrews Sisters is a Bing Crosby Decca Records studio 78rpm album of phonograph records featuring Crosby with several of Decca's top artists.
+Bing Crosby Sings with Al Jolson, Bob Hope, Dick Haymes and the Andrews Sisters is a Bing Crosby Decca Records studio 78 rpm album of phonograph records featuring Crosby with several of Decca's top artists.

 Background

 Bing Crosby had enjoyed unprecedented success during the 1940s with his discography showing six No. 1 hits in 1944 alone.
 His films such as Going My Way and The Bells of St. Mary's were huge successes as were the Road films he made with Bob Hope.
 On radio, his Kraft Music Hall and Philco Radio Time shows were very popular.
 Decca Records built on this by issuing a number of 78rpm album sets, some featuring freshly recorded material and others utilizing Crosby's back catalog.
 Ten of these sets were released in 1946, nine in 1947 and ten more in 1948.

 Bing Crosby Sings with Al Jolson, Bob Hope, Dick Haymes and the Andrews Sisters includes several songs which had already enjoyed chart success – "Road to Morocco", "Alexander's Ragtime Band" and "There's No Business Like Show Business".